alduxx/serene-slate/public/conteudo/poesias/i-dont-mean-to-move-too-fast.md

 Would you want them to be blue?

 And I know we only just met
-And I don’t mean to move too fast fast
+And I don’t mean to move too fast
 But suddenly your voice is in my head playing on repeat And I’ll probably never say this out loud
 And I should probably get some sleep
-It’s just that everything that’s significant to you
-Is significant to me.
+It’s just that suddenly everything that’s significant to you Is significant to me.

 And I don’t mean to move too fast
 But I would trade spots with Atlas